-- 1 The Planning Permission must not be Implemented unless the Owners have submitted an initial Schedule of Condition to the Council and such initial Schedule of Condition has been agreed in writing by the Council. - After the Owners have certified to the Council that such a stage of the construction of the Development has been reached that the continuing construction of the Development will not adversely affect the Highway Reinstatement Area (but in any event no later than fourteen (14) days after Practical Completion of the whole of the Development) the Owners must provide to the Council: - 2.1 a further Schedule of Condition; and - 2.2 a specification for the Highway Reinstatement Works both to be agreed in writing by the Council.
+- The Planning Permission must not be Implemented unless the Owner has submitted an initial Schedule of Condition to the Council and such initial Schedule of Condition has been agreed in writing by the Council. - After the Owner has certified to the Council that such a stage of the Development has been reached that the Development will not adversely affect the Highway Reinstatement Area but in any event no later than fourteen (14) days after Practical Completion of the whole of the Development the Owner must provide to the Council: - a) a further Schedule of Condition; and - b) a specification for the Highway Reinstatement Works both to be agreed in writing by the Council.

-- 3 As soon as reasonably practicable after agreeing the further Schedule of Condition and the specification for the Highway Reinstatement Works submitted in accordance with Paragraph 2 above the Council must: - 3.1 calculate (taking into account any reasonable representations of the Owners) the reasonable costs to the Council of carrying out the Highway Reinstatement Works; and - 3.2 on receipt of a written request by the Owners (to be received after the completion of the Highway Reinstatement Works) to repay to the Owners or the paying party the difference, if any between, the costs to the Council of carrying out the Highway Reinstatement Works and the Highway Reinstatement Payment.
+- As soon as reasonably practicable after agreeing the further Schedule of Condition and the specification for the Highway Reinstatement Works submitted in accordance with paragraph 2 above the Council must: - a) calculate (taking into account any reasonable representations of the Owner) the Highway Reinstatement Payment; and - must subsequently issue a request for payment of the Highway Reinstatement Payment. - The Owner must pay the Highway Reinstatement Payment to the Council no later than 10 working days after receipt of the request to pay the Highway Reinstatement Payment in accordance with paragraph 3 above.

+SCHEDULE 3A

-SCHEDULE 4 HIGHWAY REINSTATEMENT PLAN
+HIGHWAY REINSTATEMENT PLAN